Computer Science and Software Engineering

 cyu@monmouth.edu

-Ling Zheng, Assistant Professor (Graduate Faculty).
+Ling Zheng, Associate Professor and Chair (Graduate Faculty).
 B.S., Southern Medical University, Guangzhou, China; M.S., Zhejiang University, Hangzhou, China; Ph.D., New Jersey Institute of Technology.
 Healthcare information systems, translational bioinformatics, biomedical ontologies/terminologies, and biomedical knowledge representation and discovery.

 lzheng@monmouth.edu